 - What are the key approaches to weaning or complementary feeding?

 - What are the key issues or influences for caregivers when deciding how to wean their child?

 The rapid review was conducted by two reviewers using an extensive search strategy, screening process, results, and data extractions.
-The preliminary findings, following thematic analysis, revealed five higher order and 14 lower order themes which formed the basis for the overarching theme of practitioner perspective versus caregiver instinct.
-The five themes comprised of: (1) guidelines and advice, (2) optimal time for weaning, (3) influence of solid food introduction on growth, (4) in the home, and (5) weaning styles: benefits and risks.
+The preliminary findings, following thematic analysis, revealed 5 higher order and 14 lower order themes which formed the basis for the overarching theme of practitioner perspective versus caregiver instinct.
+The 5 themes comprised of: (1) guidelines and advice, (2) optimal time for weaning, (3) influence of solid food introduction on growth, (4) in the home, and (5) weaning styles: benefits and risks.

 Outputs: Project report

-Funding: The baby weaning project has been funded by Norland Foundation.
+Funding: The Baby Weaning project has been funded by Norland Foundation.